 The threestep self-modification approach can provide adult drivers with a new supportive driver personality style, to replace the aggressive driving feelings, emotions, intentions, judgments, condemnations, and acts of risk and folly that all of us experience and tolerate on a daily basis.
 Driving is the most dangerous thing we do on a regular basis, and it has the highest cost as well.
 We can change that.

-crashes and injuries may also be found on these Web
+on car crashes and injuries may also be found on

 Brief Summary of How Driving Psychology Explains